chymchym1905/auto-time-workflow/README.md

 python -m venv .venv
 source .venv/bin/activate
 ```
+Install required packages:
 ```cmd
 pip install -U -r requirements.txt
 ```
-Go to https://pytorch.org/get-started/locally/ and install torch with the corresponding CUDA version.
+Go to [Pytorch website](https://pytorch.org/get-started/locally/) and install torch with the corresponding CUDA version.
 If you are not training using gpu, just install pytorch normally, if you are training it's required to install CUDA Toolkit and cuDNN and follow instructions at pytorch website to install the according pytorch package

 No training:
 ```